skybert/skybert-net/src/webdesign/email-validation.md

 there's a caveat that most people are not aware of and which will potentially leave your system with lots of unusable email addresses.

-## HTML5 makes input type validation easy
+## HTML5 makes input validation easy

 Most people and frameworks, use `<input type="email"/>` and live happily ever after: